Aviral3501/project-github-learn/README.md

 /* lets learn the git and github to becom a software developer in the real world and not just a dud who just knows coding */
 # ..
 this is the new updated version of the markdown file
+;
+this line was updated in my local laptop and not in github i am excited to learn new things